faridEsnaashari/twitter/README.md

         {
             status: 409,
             success: false,
-            message: "user already existed"
+            message: "a user already existed with this national_id_number" }
-        }
         ```

-***
-- Status code: 503
+- Status code: 409
-    - description: If same phonenumber or national_id_number already exists in database, you get a response like this:
+    - description: If same phonenumber already exists in database, you get a response like this:
     - body:

         ```javascript